wkantaros/webscraping-dsi1050/selenium/assignment/outline.md

 - if in database, pull out price of good
 - if already in database, report back to user and let know if price  -->
 - discuss importance of proxy farms, why we'll be using those

+>"Websites are cabaple of tracking your IP information, pages you visit with the same IP, your user agent information, your request frequencies and many other metrics.
+You can think IP as of your internet identity and any systematic requests sent from the same IP to a website can be easily detected by anti-webscraper tools and you will get IP-banned.
+>Our robot should be imitating regular human internet surfing behaviour so that it will not get noticed or cause any suspicion to any website.
+To make it more clear: Imagine yourself visiting pages of a website while using a free VPN service each time you change the page.
+Wait for a random amount of time in between two pages and also copy/paste the data from the website."

 - cache data to database